cburns39/GitHub-Workshop/README.md

 # SUCCESS!!

-### You now have a working local project where you can edit and push your changes to your github repository.
+**You now have a working local project where you can edit and push your changes to your github repository.**
-### Now move onto how to version control with git.

 [Now onto the Activity!](ACTIVITY.md)